JUMP TO SECTION:

 Botox has been used for many medical conditions over the years.
 Below is a list of some of the other useful benefits of Botox:

-By Dr. Babak Dadvand M.D.
+By Dr. Babak Dadvand

-Dr. Babak Dadvand M.D. is a double board-certified plastic surgeon and portrait painter, providing a distinctive fusion of artistic and surgical skills to achieve exceptional outcomes, all while maintaining a robust ethical framework that prioritizes patient trust and satisfaction.
+Dr. Babak Dadvand is a board-certified plastic surgeon and portrait painter, providing a distinctive fusion of artistic and surgical skills to achieve exceptional outcomes, all while maintaining a robust ethical framework that prioritizes patient trust and satisfaction.